Lei Jieqiong: People's Republic of China

 After the establishment of the People's Republic of China in 1949, Lei held high-ranking positions in the Chinese People's Political Consultative Conference (CPPCC) and the National People's Congress (NPC) for over 40 years.
 She also served as vice-dean of Beijing College of Political Science and Law (now China University of Political Science and Law).

-During the Cultural Revolution, she and her husband were sent to perform manual labour in rural Anhui province, but Zhou Enlai managed to relieve them from "reform through labour".
+During the Cultural Revolution, she and her husband were sent to perform manual labour in rural Anhui province, but Zhou Enlai managed to relieve them of "reform through labour".

 After the Cultural Revolution, Lei served as a law professor at Peking University and was appointed Vice-Mayor of Beijing (1977–1983).
-She also served as Vice-President of the All-China Women's Federation, Vice-Chair of the CPPCC (1986–1988), Vice-Chair of the NPC (1988–1998), and Chair of the CAPD (1987–1997).
+She also served as vice-president of the All-China Women's Federation, Vice-chair of the CPPCC (1986–1988), Vice-chair of the NPC (1988–1998), and Chair of the CAPD (1987–1997).

 Lei taught at Peking University until the age of 100.
 She died on 9 January 2011 at the age of 105.